marcoaaz/chemistry_simplifier/README.md

 ## 📦 Packaged Executable

-- Chemistry simplifier v1.exe works for Windows 11 and it is not fully self contained (for efficiency while opening the app)
+- Chemistry simplifier v1.exe works for Windows 11 and it is not fully self contained (for efficiency while opening the app).
-- A Terminal will be open to indicate the progress of processing your file
+- A Terminal will be open next to the main window to indicate the progress of processing your file.
 - An Error handling mechanism pops up if the user inputs a wrong value in the GUI options.
-For persistent errors, please, send me a screenshot
+For persistent errors, please, send me a screenshot.

 ## Issues and future work

-- This version can be improved with user feedback
-- You are welcome to reach out and share your developing ideas with me.
+This version can be improved with user feedback.
+You are welcome to reach out and share your developing ideas with me.
 Under a scientific collaboration project, I could help you design, implement, and trial new Cube converter software options.

 - I had in mind:
-  - Cloud implementation with more processing cores
+  - Cloud implementation with more processing cores.
+  - A checkpoint system within the GUI and process metadata to avoid recalculating the Trial folder intermediate steps (pyramid tiles, dimensionality reduction tiles)

-- Support for Mac OS and Linux
+I would welcome support for Mac OS and Linux following the original Windows version.
+If interested, please let me know.

 ## Related papers